msank00/msank00.github.io/_posts/2019-07-12-blog_200_DL_NLP_Part_1.md

 ----

+# Loss Functions in Deep learning

-# Tell about different loss function, when to use them?
+## Tell about different loss function, when to use them?

 >> Importantly, the choice of loss function is directly related to the activation function used in the output layer of your neural network.
 These two design elements are connected.